 The Sony Alpha A6500 and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were officially introduced, respectively, in October 2016 and January 2017.
 Both the A6500 and the GH5 are mirrorless interchangeable lens cameras that are based on an APS-C (A6500) and a Four Thirds sensor.
 The Sony has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.

-The physical size and weight of the Sony A6500 and the Panasonic GH5 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6500 – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Sony A6500 and the Panasonic GH5.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6500 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is considerably larger (69 percent) than the Sony A6500.
 Moreover, the GH5 is substantially heavier (60 percent) than the A6500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.